2 Weeks In Hawaii Itinerary

 What to Do?

-Here’s a complete Kauai sample itinerary, where you can pick and choose what works for you.
+Here’s an in-depth Kauai itinerary for spending up to 5 days on the island.
 For a quick look at the island’s highlights, check out the top things to do in Kauai.

 More from Hawaii

-I hope you’ve found this 2 weeks in Hawaii sample itinerary helpful in building your own Hawaiian adventure.
+I hope you’ve found this two weeks in Hawaii sample itinerary helpful for crafting your Hawaiian adventure.
 Want to see more of Hawaii?
-Guides to the best beaches, scenic drives, and plenty more are all waiting for you in the Hawaii Travel Guide collection.
+Guides to the best beaches, scenic drives, and plenty more await you in the Hawaii Travel Guide collection.
 Aloha!

 Pin These Images To Your Favorite Boards!